EOSIO/eos/README.md

 ./eosc create key
 ```

-Each time you `create key` you wil recieve a keypair.
+Each time you `create key` you wil receive a keypair.

 ```
 Private key: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX